-On behalf of the board of directors (the "Board") of Liberty Gold Corp. (the "Corporation" or "Liberty Gold"), I would like to invite you to attend the Annual Meeting of Shareholders of Liberty Gold (the "Meeting"), to be held on June 9, 2022 at 2:00 p.m., Vancouver time, in the main boardroom, at the offices of Liberty Gold, 1900-1055 West Hastings St, Vancouver, B.C., V6E 2E9 and virtually, via live webcast online at https://meetnow.global/M4M2PUX.
-The enclosed Management Information Circular provides important information and instructions about how to participate at the Meeting online.
+On behalf of the board of directors (the "Board") of Liberty Gold Corp. (the "Corporation" or "Liberty Gold"), I would like to invite you to attend the Annual and Special Meeting of Shareholders of Liberty Gold (the "Meeting"), to be held on June 14, 2023 at 2:00 p.m., Vancouver time, in the Pacific/Atlantic boardroom at the offices of Blake Cassels & Graydon LLP, 595 Burrard Street, Suite 2600, Vancouver, BC V7X 1L3.
+The enclosed Management Information Circular provides important information and instructions about how to participate at the Meeting.

-Mr. Donald McInnes has chosen not to stand for re-election as a director at the Meeting in order to concentrate on other projects, on behalf of the rest of the Board and the team at Liberty Gold, I would like to thank him for all of his hard work and dedication to the Corporation over his ten-year tenure as a director.
+Two of our founding Directors, Dr. Mark O'Dea and Mr. Sean Tetzlaff have chosen not to stand for re-election as directors at the Meeting, each after a 12 year tenure, to enable them to concentrate on other projects.
+On behalf of the rest of the Board and the team at Liberty Gold, we would like to thank them both for their vision, entrepreneurship, and passion in building Liberty Gold into what it is today.